GilbertzRivi/lithium-core/docs/kyberbox.md

 directly as a Curve25519 scalar would be wrong.
 The auditor should check that every use site goes through `XStaticSecret::from()`.

-**PQClean C code is an unaudited dependency.** ML-KEM-1024 is the PQClean reference C, compiled through FFI, with AVX2 and NEON on by default.
+**ML-KEM is an unaudited dependency.** ML-KEM-1024 is the RustCrypto `ml-kem` crate (pure Rust, FIPS 203).
 The Lithium team has not audited it.
-A timing side channel, memory bug, or FIPS 203 mismatch there would carry over.
+A timing side channel, correctness bug, or FIPS 203 mismatch there would carry over.
 A standard dependency risk, called out given the threat model.

 ## Summary

 - ML-KEM-1024 and X25519 each give an independent shared secret.
 - HKDF joins them into `base_key` (the UniversalCombiner shape, full transcript in `info`).
-- AES-256-GCM-SIV encrypts body and headers under keys from `base_key`.
+- AES-256-GCM-SIV encrypts the payload under `base_key`.
 - Goals: fresh key per message (per-message `ss_kem`), hybrid classical/post-quantum security (combined derivation), nonce-reuse resistance (SIV).